SnowdogApps/magento2-menu/README.md

 Here are some scenarios where Snowdog's Menu can be effectively used:
 * **Create Separate Header Menus for Mobile and Desktop:** Optimize navigation for customers on different devices by creating distinct header menus for mobile and desktop.
 * **Create Footer Menu:** Improve the management of footer links.
-* **Create Custom Menus for Specific Pages:** Whether you need to add somewhere a sidebar menu or change the header menu, Snowdog's module offers you the flexibility to create and customize menus for any page of a Magento store.
+* **Create Custom Menus for Specific Pages:** Whether you need to add a sidebar menu or change the header menu, Snowdog's module offers you the flexibility to create and customize menus for any page of a Magento store.

 ## Key Features
 * **Flexible Content:** Add various types of elements to menus, such as links, images, and CMS blocks.